 When progress falls significantly outside the expected range, the child may have special educational needs.
-Our assessment process looks at a range of factors - classroom organisation, teaching materials, teaching style and differentiation - so that we can take some additional or different action to enable the child to learn more effectively.
+Our assessment process looks at a range of factors - classroom organisation, teaching materials, teaching style and use of scaffolds - so that we can take some additional or different action to enable the child to learn more effectively.
 This ensures that our teaching is matched to the child's needs.
+We offer accommodations and/or modifications in assessments to support Students of Determination.